Piecewise Polynomial Regression of Tame Functions via Integer Programming: Abstract

 \section{Abstract}

-We consider the task of estimating functions belonging to a specific class of nonsmooth functions, namely so-called tame functions.
-These functions appear in a wide range of applications: training deep learning, value functions of mixed-integer programs, or wave functions of small molecules.
-We show that tame functions are approximable by piecewise polynomials on any full-dimensional cube.
-We then present the first ever mixed-integer programming formulation of piecewise polynomial regression.
+Tame functions are a class of nonsmooth, nonconvex functions, which feature in a wide range of applications: functions encountered in the training of deep neural networks with all common activations, value functions of mixed-integer programs, or wave functions of small molecules.
+We consider approximating tame functions with piecewise polynomial functions.
+We bound the quality of approximation of a tame function by a piecewise polynomial function with a given number of segments on any full-dimensional cube.
+We also present the first mixed-integer programming formulation of piecewise polynomial regression.
 Together, these can be used to estimate tame functions.
 We demonstrate promising computational results.